 How to keep the conversation flowing at a networking event

-You’re at a business networking event, and you’re feeling a little strange, a bit out of your depth.
+You’re at a networking event, and you’re feeling a little out of your depth.
 And you’re talking to a complete stranger, but you’ve run out of things to say about the canapes.

-You didn’t have that much to say about the canapes to start with…they’re just little biscuits with squashed up stuff on them.
+You didn’t have that much to say about the canapes to start with…they’re just little biscuits with squashed-up stuff on them.
+Canapes do not make for the best conversation starters at a business networking event.

 Of course, you’re feeling strange.
 We humans aren’t built for this kind of thing.
 We’ve spent our entire evolutionary history just talking to the few dozen people in our cave/village/nomadic group.

-And all of a sudden, there’s the industrial revolution, everyone lives in an industrial megacity, and we have to talk to strangers at business networking events.
+All of a sudden, there’s the industrial revolution.
+Everyone lives in an industrial megacity, and we have to talk to strangers at business networking events.

 Here’s how to make it easy to talk to strangers, make friends and learn some interesting stuff along the way…Some ideas for great networking conversations.